azsk/ADOScanner-docs/11-SDL based local scan/Readme.md

 ----------------------------------------------

-The outcome of the security scan/analysis is printed on the console during SVT execution and a CSV and LOG files are also generated for subsequent use.

-The CSV file and LOG file are generated under a org-specific sub-folder in the folder
-*%LOCALAPPDATA%\Microsoft\AzSK.ADOLogs\Org_[yourOrganizationName]*
-E.g.
-C:\Users\<UserName>\AppData\Local\Microsoft\AzSK.ADOLogs\Org_[yourOrganizationName]\20181218_103136_GADS

 ## Customize location for scan reports
 The location to save scan reports can be customized using the command below: